Edit Dashboards

 -

-Name the copied Dashboard → ex.
+Rename the new Dashboard → ex.
 Event Command Center

 -